New Zealand's fuel shortage hits more flights and petrol stations

 The damaged pipeline is owned by New Zealand Refining and the company has told local media that initial investigations showed a digger had scraped the pipe.

-The New Zealand Refining spokesman told Reuters on Monday the pipeline was closed for repairs and was expected to return to 70 per cent capacity by Sept 24-26.
+A spokesman for New Zealand Refining told Reuters on Monday the pipeline was closed for repairs and was expected to return to 70 per cent capacity by Sept 24 to 26.

 REUTERS